Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Action: Use the slider on the form to pick a number from zero to 10.

-Before: Slider is staionary showing no values
+Before: Slider is stationary showing no values

 After: As the slider is moved up or down a value will appear directly above the slider to show your choice of rating.